 To learn more about our refineries, click on the locations on the maps below.

-In 2013, Phillips 66 continued its strategy of aggressively pursuing increased access to advantaged crude oil to run in its refineries by expanding its own system capabilities and partnering with third-party transportation providers.
-Our 2013 U.S. refinery crude slate was 74 percent advantaged, compared with 62 percent in 2012.
-This increase was primarily due to processing 239,000 BPD of shale and similar tight oils, 118,000 BPD more than in 2012, as well as to additional domestic crudes consistently trading at a discount to Brent crude.
-Our Refining, Commercial and Transportation businesses work in collaboration to develop strategies for accessing advantaged crude with the goal of having our U.S. refineries capable of processing 100 percent advantaged crudes by the end of 2016.
+In 2014, Phillips 66 continued to pursue increased access to advantaged crude oil by expanding its own system capabilities and partnering with third-party transportation providers.
+Our 2014 U.S. refinery crude slate was 94 percent advantaged, compared with 74 percent in 2013.
+The increase was largely the result of processing 320,000 BPD of shale and similar tight oils and domestic crudes that were consistently trading at a discount to Brent crude.

 We continue to manage our Refining portfolio, selling our 47 percent interest in the Malaysian Refining Company in December 2014 and the Bantry Bay Terminal, in Ireland, in early 2015.
 The sale of these non-core assets enables the company to focus on its more profitable refining operation and further optimize returns.

 WHY DO REFINERIES HAVE FLARES?